You may think that a 650 credit score personal loan might be difficult.

 - Widespread Availability –Lending Club is probably the most readily available lending option on our list.
 It beats out LendingTree in the number of states that accept these types of loans.
 As a result, you are more likely to get a loan from this company.

 While these are great benefits for your lending needs, Lending Club is not a perfect personal loan source for someone with a 650 credit score.
 The disadvantages of applying with Lending Club include the following minor concerns:

 - Tax Documentation is Often Required – If you don't want to share your tax information with the world, Lending Club may not be for you.
 In some instances, they ask for this documentation before you are approved for a loan.

 - Some Stringent Qualification Requirements – Another concern that may drive you away from Lending Club includes their sometimes tough qualification requirements.
 These include having no more than five hard credit inquiries in the last five months and a 40 percent debt-to-income ratio.

-That said, Lending Club is still a great choice for a majority of people with a 650 credit score.
+That said, Lending Club is still an excellent choice for a majority of people with a 650 credit score.
 Like LendingTree, it can provide you with a high-quality loan quickly and without much work.
-And if you need a personal loan quickly, there’s no better provider to consider on this list.
+And if you need a personal loan quickly, there's no better provider to consider on this list.

 Marcus by Goldman Sachs

 Marcus by Goldman Sachs is a type of personal loan that is suited for those with lower credit scores.
 Typically, they offer loans for debt consolidation and credit consolidation, so keep that in mind before applying for a loan with this company.
 Their current borrowing limit is about $40,000.
 Their APR rates are better than Lending Club (6.99 to 23.99 percent), making them an excellent option for you.